megatron-github/Keyword/README.md

 The user will input the captured_text (the ciphertext) and a keyword, and some clues to search for.
 Your program should decrypt the captured text and check it for these clues that indicate a useful decryption.
 In addition, the report() and main() functions are already written for you.

 Here is a sample interaction with the program.
-Bold/underlined values indicate user input.

 Enter the captured text: FLVYM NFZKQ MVVZL YSIUM DBOOV Enter a keyword: MERRY